 The Pilates Method is an exercise method that engages your whole attention and leaves you refreshed and alert with a feeling of physical and mental well-being.
-See our commitment to the original Pilates Method.

 WHO: Legendary physical trainer Joseph H. Pilates developed the Pilates Method in the 1920s.
 He designed the Pilates Method as an exercise system which focuses on increasing flexibility and strength to build longer, leaner, more defined muscles.
 Read more about the history of Pilates.